youwiththegoldeneyes/youwiththegoldeneyes/README.md

 【**005.**】`Please do not come up and vent/rant to us.` We do not want people, specifically strangers, coming up and then asking to vent/rant on us. **If you need any advice we may or may not be able to give you some, but please refrain from throwing in vents and rants.**

+【**006.**】`We'd appreciate it if you'd use tone-tags when communicating with us!` We have trouble with tone a lot of the times and it'd help if people could try and use tone-tags occasionally.

 ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈

 ### DO NOT INTERACT IF…